splim2002/ng7project/README.md

      > ng serve

 8. Change CoreComponent to CoreModule.
 Create "Page not found".

    - Update app-routing by replace CoreComponent to PageNotFoundComponent.
    - Command to create "Page not found" component in CoreModule
      > ng g component core/pages/page-not-found
      - refer to images '0008' in tutorials folder

+9. Customize layout & SCSS (CSS styling)

+   - Use bootstrap CSS class
+   - refer to images '0009' in tutorials folder